How (and why) to evolve your social media strategy for Inbound Marketing

 The user may not take any action at the moment, but still keep the campaign in mind and share it later on – it could, for example, become a topic of conversation at the company’s barbecue.
 There is no way to measure everything.
 And everything is fine!

 When we talk about reach metrics (ie: numbers of followers to generate return) the more you invest, the more you have.
-Inevitably, some expense, even if only initial, will be expended.
+Inevitably, some expenses, even if only initial, will be expended.
 This way, you successively recover the chance to impact again the same person or that Lead who gave up on the purchase journey along the way.

 Go beyond social media in Inbound Marketing